 After subscribing to Apple Music since its release in summer of 2015, I've officially moved my library to Spotify for good.
 I tinkered with this last summer, but thankfully Apple fixed the issues I was having (see this blog post).
 Over the past few months, I've gradually become frustrated by Apple Music.
 While my previous frustration was about a technical issue, this issue is much deeper.
-Apple Music, for me, does a terrible job at discovery for me.
+Apple Music, for me, does a terrible job at discovery.
 Here's why:

 I was really excited about Beats1 in the beginning, but the novelty quickly wore off.
 It seemed like every time I turned it on, it was playing genres I didn't like.
 There were times that Zane Lowe would interview artists I like, but I had no way of knowing.
 Why isn't their a push notification when an artist I have saved is the focal point of a show?

 I probably should have said this at the beginning, but this article is really just describing my experiences.
 You might certainly have a different one.
 I was really excited about the New Music Mix that launched with iOS 10.
 Spotify's Discover Weekly mix is great.
 I have found at least ten artists who I now follow from it.
 I usually listen to it multiple times each week.
 While similar in idea, Apple's version of this is boring to me.
 I hardly ever listened to it more than once.
 The suggestions were just okay.
 To make matters worse, I still had Christmas music in it in late January.
 I don't know if Apple doesn't have the amount of data Spotify has, or if it's another issue, but something is off.

 I am a big fan of the "Singer/songwriter" and Folk/Americana genres.
 Spotify has tons of options that are frequently updated.
 Apple simply does not.
 In fact, one of the options for Singer/songwriter for Apple Music is "Best of 2015".
 They didn't even make one for 2016.
 Apple's playlist might be human curated, but the ones I followed were rarely updated.